jeshan/aws-pipeline-errors-to-telegram/README.md

 # aws-pipeline-errors-to-telegram

-Regularly sends you your current balance for your various AWS accounts to a (private) Telegram group.
+Sends you codebuild and codepipeline deployment failures to a (private) Telegram group.

 ![Demo](screenshot.png)